admin-ch/CovidCertificate-Apidoc/README.md

   - [Open API File](open-api/verifier.yaml)
   - [SwaggerUI](https://editor.swagger.io/?url=https://raw.githubusercontent.com/admin-ch/CovidCertificate-Apidoc/main/open-api/verifier.yaml)

-## Certificate Generation and Revokation API
+## Certificate Generation and Revocation API

-### HOWTO become a system integrator using the API?
+### HOWTO become a system integrator using the API

 If you are a primary system integrator, you can follow the following steps in order to use the generation and revocation API: